hakimel/reveal.js/content/frog13.md

 it an easy job.
 Widgets are, at their heart, one single Javascript file.
 You can, of course, have as many as you like, but the most simple widget requires nothing more than a file with about ten lines of code in it.
 This widget can then be dragged in multiple times, having different preferences assigned to each one.

+Widgets are the right choice for showing bits of information specific to a user, or to a group that a user belongs to.
+Alternatively, you might want to write something that you can interact with that adds content into the page to become part of the site it is embedded into.

+We will be providing thorough documentation to help you through the opening stages and beyond as your comfort with the concepts allow you to become more adventurous and complicated, and follow that up with a robust community support mechanism around that to ensure that your ideas really can be implemented into reality.

 Our widget development kit that we will be providing will integrate into your existing code editor or IDE, to get you up and running as quickly as possible.